-The fact is that ‘Low fat’ foods are highly processed and much harder for our body to digest and break down.
-Best where possible, to ditch the food that is low-fat or full of sugar/glucose/additives.
-Eat real food that is as close to its natural state as possible, and we reap the nutrient energy and rewards.
+To eat healthily, it’s best to ditch the food that has been processed, such as low-fat or meals that are full of sugar/glucose/additives.
+Eat real food that is as close to its natural state as possible, by doing this we reap the nutrient energy and rewards.

-Here are a few of my favourite herbs and their benefits (for Rosemary, Parsley, Thyme, Sage and health benefits please see my previous blog post).
+Here are a few of my favourite herbs and their benefits (for the benefits of Rosemary, Parsley, Thyme and Sage please see my previous blog post).

-Peppermint/Spearmint: Both are related and have similar properties.
-Can be used for fresh breath, digestive system, cramps, gas, colic, irritated bowel, headaches, and pain.
+Peppermint/Spearmint: These two herbs are related and have similar properties.
+Each can be used to help; fresh breath, digestive system, cramps, gas, colic, irritated bowel, headaches, and pain.
 They are antioxidant and have trace elements of vitamin A, B, C as well as copper and potassium.